Certificate Curriculum and Advising

 A fulltime course load at Montana State University is considered 12 credits or more.
 Tuition is based on the number of credits you enroll in each semester.
 New students who are unsure of their residency status should talk with the Office of Undergradaute Admissions prior to and during the application process.

-Recommended Schedule of Required Courses:
+Example Schedule of Required Courses:

 |Summer Session: 16 cr||Fall Semester: 12+ cr||Spring Semester 12+cr:||